Trading EUR/GBP: How to Trade the Euro/British Pound

 4. Imagine that you bought the EUR/GBP with 1 lot at 0.8600 with a close 10 pips lower on the 0.8590, you lose £100.00 (10 pips x £10).

-To calculate the profit and loss of potential trades, you can use the Admirals Trading Calculator.
+To calculate the profit and loss of potential trades, you can use the Admiral Markets Trading Calculator.
 It allows you to directly and quickly determine the value of a EUR/GBP pip according to your number of lots as well as your leverage, and to estimate your potential gains or losses.
 This is so you can know exactly how many lots to purchase in order to achieve your intended gains.

-Source: Admirals - Trading Calculator
+Source: Admiral Markets - Trading Calculator

 Best Time to Trade the EUR/GBP